gomesgroup/PRISM/image_analysis/Amide_Code/README.md

 Place images and masks in their respective folders.
 These names should match the channel names in `config.yaml`.
 Ensure each channel folder under images has a matching folder under masks.

-The [inflection_finder.ipynb](inflection_finder.ipynb) notebook is provided for further data inspection and analysis after processing.
-It will find and annote inflection points in the processed data.
+The `inflection_finder.ipynb` notebook is provided in example project folders (e.g., `Ninetales_Template/`) for further data inspection and analysis after processing.
+It will find and annotate inflection points in the processed data.